w3f/Grants-Program/applications/LiquiDot.md

   - Yield maximization through automation: The system continuously monitors and reallocates liquidity to optimize returns without manual intervention.

-  -User-friendly automation: Reduces the operational burden on users by automating complex liquidity management strategies.
+  - User-friendly automation: Reduces the operational burden on users by automating complex liquidity management strategies.

 - Are there any other projects similar to yours in the Polkadot ecosystem?
   - If so, how is your project different?
   - If not, why might such a project not exist yet?

 While there are projects in the Polkadot ecosystem focused on liquidity provision and automated market making (such as HydraDX or various DEXs on Moonbeam and Acala), none currently offer a cross-chain automated liquidity manager with the same level of customization, user control, and strategy-based automation as our solution.

 Most existing tools are limited to individual parachains or offer basic liquidity provisioning without features like: